-Sure, CBD may seem like a good place to begin because it’s currently winning the cannabinoid popularity contest…but is it really effective on its own?
+Sure, CBD may seem like a good place to begin, because it is currently winning the cannabinoid popularity contest…but is it really effective on its own?

-Before we can get to those questions, we have to establish baseline knowledge about cannabis and where these cannabinoids originate.
-There are so many different names for cannabis, it’s easy to get confused.
+Before we can get to those questions, we must establish baseline knowledge about cannabis and where these cannabinoids originate.
+There are so many different names for cannabis, it is easy to get confused.

 Grass.
 Hemp.
 Weed.
 Marijuana.
 Pot.
 Ganja.
 Mary Jane.
 Green.
 Cannabis.
 Herb.
 In modern culture, these names are often used interchangeably to reference the same thing.
 However, there are real differences.
 Some of these are official nomenclature for the plant, some are slang terms, others are names for preparations of the plant.

-Cannabis is the official name of plants in the Cannabaceae family.
-There are three primary species in this family: Cannabis Sativa, Cannabis Indica, and Cannabis Ruderalis.
+Cannabis is one of approximately 170 genus of flowering plants in the Cannabaceae family.
+Within the Cannabis genus, there are three primary species: Cannabis sativa, Cannabis indica and Cannabis ruderalis.
 They each look a bit different, having leaves that are more or less full; and each have unique cultivating requirements.
 The important thing to note is that CBD is typically extracted from Cannabis Sativa.

-While cannabis is the overarching name for the entire plant family, marijuana and hemp are terms that were created to classify different types of cannabis.
-There are both hemp plants that are Cannabis Sativa and marijuana plants that are Cannabis Sativa.
+While cannabis is the overarching name for the entire plant genus, marijuana and hemp are terms that were created to classify different types of cannabis.
+There are both hemp plants that are Cannabis sativa and marijuana plants that are Cannabis sativa.
 The difference between the two is largely in the THC concentrations.
 THC is the main psychoactive compound in cannabis that produces the “high” sensation.

-Marijuana is the opposite.
-It refers to varieties of cannabis that contain more than 0.3 percent of THC.
+By contrast, marijuana refers to varieties of cannabis that contain more than 0.3 percent of THC.
 In fact, marijuana can contain up to 30 percent THC.
 Because of the higher THC levels, marijuana will deliver a high and all the accompanying psychotropic effects.
 Conversely, because the concentration of THC in legal hemp is so low, it does not have the same ability to create the “high” or state of euphoria as marijuana.

-Hemp and marijuana differ in their THC levels, but both can produce high levels of CBD.
-And here’s the headline: CBD is the same regardless of what plant it comes from…but CBD oils made from hemp are likely to contain much less THC than oils made from marijuana.
+While hemp and marijuana differ in their THC levels, both can produce CBD.
+And here is the headline: CBD is the same regardless of what plant it comes from…but CBD oils made from legal hemp contain much less THC than oils made from marijuana.

 For this reason, cannabis and cannabis products are regulated differently depending on whether they are derived from hemp or marijuana.
 Hemp and hemp-derived products with THC levels below 0.3% are not considered controlled substances, while marijuana is.
 The FDA (U.S. Food and Drug Administration) has compiled comprehensive responses to common concerns regarding this distinction.